Green Wave Eye Return to the NCAA Tournament in 2013

 Meyer Spent Two Seasons at Wright State Before Joining Jones' Staff

-While at Wright State, Meyer helped lead the Raiders to the 2011 NCAA Tournament and win a pair Horizon League titles in 2010 and 2011.
-Meyer worked with the outfielders, aided with hitting instruction and acted as the bench coach on game day.
-The Raiders ranked among the national leaders in a slew of offensive categories during Meyers three seasons on campus, including finishing the 2011 campaign ranked second in batting average and 16th in slugging percentage.
+Wright State had one of their most successful stretches of baseball with Meyer in the dugout.
+Meyer worked closely with head coach Rob Cooper in helping lead the Raiders to the 2011 NCAA Tournament as well as a pair of Horizon League titles in 2010 and 2011.
+Meyer worked with the outfielders, aided with hitting instruction and acted as the first-base coach on game day.

 Meyer also worked with the Licking County Settlers of the Great Lakes Collegiate Summer League, serving as the head coach during the summer of 2010.
 That season, he was named the GLCSL Manager of the Year after guiding the Settlers to their first regular-season title and a final national ranking of 23.
 The squad set franchise records for and led the league in wins, batting average, runs scored, hits, home runs, doubles, on base percentage, and slugging percentage.

 In 2008 and 2009, Meyer was the hitting coach for the Settlers as the team set program records for wins, batting average, doubles and on-base percentage.
 While with LC, the team has had seven players named to the All-GLSCL team and set 10 program records over two seasons.

 Meyer had an opportunity to coach during the 2014 season at Tulane when head coach Rick Jones went down with an illness.
 Meyer stepped in and served as the third base coach for the latter half of the season when Jake Gautreau assumed the interim head coach title.
 The Green Wave led the NCAA in double plays per game during the 2014 campaign.